kallsey/kallsey.github.com/source/about/index.markdown

 2. It works, but my endgame is to find a Dropbox/Markdown solution that works consistently.

-3. The theme, because I was lazy setting this up, is an **unmodified** implementation of Mike Clarke's [Villainy](https://github.com/mikeclarke/villainy-octopress-theme) theme.
+3. The theme is an **unmodified** implementation of Mike Clarke's [Villainy](https://github.com/mikeclarke/villainy-octopress-theme) theme.